[Editor’s note: This story was previously published in December 2018. It has since been updated and republished.]

 To bolster the product, TLND acquired Stitch, which operates a cloud service that moves data into cloud warehouses and data lakes.
 The service has more than 900 customers.

-Granted, TLND stock got crushed on the latest earnings report.
-But it does look like it was an overreaction.
-Note that the company continues to grow at a strong pace — with revenues up 36% to $52.1 million in the third quarter.
+Granted, TLND stock got crushed late last year, but it does look like it was an overreaction.
+Note that the company continues to grow at a strong pace — with revenues up 36% to $48.4 million in the fourth quarter.

 Cloudera (NYSE:CLDR) has built a sophisticated Big-Data platform that uses machine learning and analytics.
 It is also optimized for cloud environments.